beheradeeptimayee/Restaurant-Management-And-Online-Food-Ordering-System/README.md

-# 🍽️ Restaurant Management & Food Ordering System
+# 🍽️ Restaurant Management & Food Ordering System(eDine-In)

 A backend-driven web application built using **Python and Django (MVT architecture)** that automates restaurant operations and provides a seamless online food ordering experience.
 The system enables customers to browse menus, place orders, and track order status, while allowing administrators to efficiently manage menus and orders.